bomeejung/newco-tips/from-0-to-1/delaware-public-benefit-corp..md

 ---
-description: >-
+title:  Delaware Public Benefit Corp.
+parent: From 0 to 1
+has_children: false
+nav_order: 3
+---

 The steps are basically the same for registering a Public Benefit Corp or a regular C Corporation.
 Delaware also has a Public Benefit LLC as an option.
----

 # Delaware Public Benefit Corp.